Has the use of Danish Benchmarks (CIBOR, CITA, SWAP and TOMNEXT) by UK supervised users been affected by Brexit?

 Fees are only applicable to subscribers if they wish to receive the live data (up to 24 hours delayed) from an authorised vendor.

-I understand that live CIBOR fixings will become fee liable on 1st October 2019.
+I understand that live CIBOR fixings became fee liable on 1st October 2019.
 However, if we take a delayed feed of 24 hours, no fees are applicable.
 If we decide to take the delayed feed, do we still need to complete a contract?
 Also, I want to understand what you mean by re-distribution – if we were taking a delayed feed and applying it to customer accounts on our bank’s ledgers, is that considered re-distribution?
 We wouldn’t be sending anything directly to customers.

 The DFBF website will provide delayed data and this is for a users internal business use and not intended to be resold to third parties.
 Many vendors are providing the delayed data at no charge.
 There is no requirement to have any direct subscription agreement with DFBF to receive this data from your existing vendor.